jvv/jquery-star-rating-plugin/README.md

 ID attribute of the hidden input field, so you can retrieve the contents easily.

+    borderColor : 'black'

+The default border color of the icon.

+    fillColor : 5

+The default fill color of the icon.

 # License

 Creative Commons  / Free to use or alter - leave the